Description and Brand Names

 US Brand Name

 Levonorgestrel-releasing intrauterine system is a device that contains the female hormone, levonorgestrel.
-It is placed in the uterus (womb) where it slowly releases the hormone to prevent pregnancy for up to 3 years for Skyla®, up to 5 years for Kyleena®, or up to 6 years for Liletta® or Mirena®.
+It is placed in the uterus (womb) where it slowly releases the hormone to prevent pregnancy for up to 3 years for Skyla®, up to 5 years for Kyleena®, up to 6 years for Liletta®, or up to 7 years for Mirena®.
 It works by stopping a woman's egg from fully developing each month.
 The egg can no longer accept a sperm and fertilization (pregnancy) is prevented.

 Levonorgestrel-releasing intrauterine system is also used to treat heavy menstrual bleeding for up to 5 years in women who choose this device as their method for birth control.